dear-sunshine/dear-sunshine.github.io/index.md

 * [Adherence to GitHub Hosting Guidelines](#adherence-to-github-hosting-guidelines)

 ## Overview

+A platform where users can post letters to a "letter board" when they need encouragement or want to vent.
+The application allows others to respond to these letters, offering support and kindness.
+The goal is to create a friendly, uplifting environment that brightens someone's day.

 Many people experience feelings of isolation or sadness and could benefit from positive, uplifting messages to brighten their day.
 While social media allows for sharing updates, it lacks a dedicated space where users can anonymously send and receive encouragement within a supportive community.
 Dear Sunshine addresses this gap by providing a platform where users can receive kind messages in response to what they've shared or vented about on the board.